-There are essentially two types of liveaboard: boats that roam the Coral Sea stopping at the best-known dive sites; and boats that move only a few miles each day, essentially moving around on one or two reefs but still offering different dive sites for each dive.
-Typically a day boat connects with the liveaboards daily, so you can literally plan a stay of any number of night’s duration.
+There are essentially two types of liveaboard: boats that roam the Coral Sea stopping at the best-known dive sites such as the Ribbon Reefs and Cod Hole; and boats that move only a few miles each day, essentially moving around on one or two reefs but still offering different dive sites each day.
+Typically a day boat connects with the liveaboards daily, so you can literally plan a stay of any number of night’s duration and they are also a great place to complete an Open Water or Advanced Open Water dive certification.

-Whilst you are up there you should also plan a trip to the Daintree National Park.
 Not sure whether to stay in Cairns or Port Douglas?
-This might help: Cairns is bigger and brasher and has a Maccers; Port Douglas is a little more boutique and doesn’t.
+This might help: Cairns is bigger and brasher, with lots more budget accommodation options, big pubs and nightclubs, while Port Douglas is a little more boutique.

 But Cairns has the airport and you need to get a coach to Port Douglas which is about an hour’s trip.